-Branch Out is an online parenting program for parents and caregivers of adolescent children who are 10 to 18 years old.
-Many changes and transitions occur during adolescence, so this phase of life is a time of excitement and anxiety - for youth and their parents.
-Throughout this program, we will offer information and parenting strategies for parents and caregivers to use and adapt, as necessary, to fit their child and their individual circumstances.
-We focus on helping parents and caregivers learn communication skills, and we encourage them to work with their adolescent to build a relationship that is centered around respect and trust.
-Some of what is read and practiced in this program could be familiar to the parents and caregivers, and they may already know about and use the disseminated information.
-Therefore, they may use this time as an opportunity to see and appreciate what already works for them and their child.
+- Branch Out is an online parenting program for parents and caregivers of adolescent children who are 10 to 18 years old. - Many changes and transitions occur during adolescence, so this phase of life is a time of excitement and anxiety for youth and their parents. - Throughout this program, we will offer information and parenting strategies for parents and caregivers to use and adapt, as necessary, to fit their child and their individual circumstances.